 2. Why you and your team will provide a better service to the practice if you have a more influential position

 Typically you and your team need to be viewed positively by the partners before you can even begin to think about making partner.
-This part of the business case is where you demonstrate how positively your team is viewed by the partners/firm as a whole.
-Then you offer up potential ideas of how better a service your team could provide if you were able to be more proactive and less reactive.
+This part of the Business Case is where you demonstrate how positively your team is viewed by the partners/firm as a whole.
+Then you offer up potential ideas of how better a service your team could provide if you could be more proactive and less reactive.
 You would only be able to be more proactive if you had more sight of the potential projects, mergers, business plans and strategy changes as they were being conceived rather than when they had been officially ratified.

 3. Why the partnership should make you partner now rather than wait a few more years.